To Truly Escape Abuse

 One must deal with Abuse as one would with PTSD.
 For that is what it is.

-During the relationship the Victim adopts coping mechanisms, deceptions.
-When one escapes, s/he is not the same person who entered.
+When the Victim escapes that relationship s/he is not the same person who entered.

 Getting back to a complete independent individual takes time, and also analysis.

 By Analysis I mean going over every segment of the relationship to understand how and why.